 Recognizing Students’ Tenacity

-Since 2014, CIS of Chicago has presented 145 students with a Tenacity Award.
-Students receive a gift card, a certificate of achievement, and a personalized ceremony at their school.
+Since 2014, CIS of Chicago has presented 175 students with a Tenacity Award.
+Students receive a gift card, a certificate of achievement, and a personalized celebration at their school.
 Past winners have purchased a laptop, a bicycle to get to and from an after-school job, and new clothing for school.